Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Proposed Method

 \subsubsection{Interactive Gating}

 To enable cross-modal information flow without violating the rotation equivariance of the phase stream, we propose an interactive gating mechanism that operates element-wise on the extracted features $\tilde{\mathbf{M}}$ and $\tilde{\mathbf{P}}$.
 The phase-to-magnitude gate is derived from the rotation-invariant modulus $|\tilde{\mathbf{P}}|$, while the magnitude-to-phase gate is derived directly from $\tilde{\mathbf{M}}$.
-This design makes the global rotation in $\mathbf{P}_{\text{in}}$ rotate $\tilde{\mathbf{P}}$ but leave the magnitude gate unchanged, which affects nothing to the whole system but just rotating the output phase feature with the same angle.
 The interaction is defined as: